Konghou

 The konghou (箜篌 (kōnghóu)) is a Chinese plucked string instrument.
 In ancient China, the term konghou came to refer to three different musical instruments: a zither and two different types of harp.

 Today, konghou usually refers the modern konghou concert harp, which was invented in the last century.
 Shu-konghou refers to an extinct vertical angular harp, and feng shou konghou to an extinct arched harp.

-However, it should be remembered that during the Tang dynasty, the term was also used as a general term to describe string instruments from the other countries that played in the Chinese court.
+During the Tang dynasty it was also used as a general term for string instruments from other countries that played in the Chinese court.
 It may not have meant a specific type of instrument at that time.

 History

 There were three types of variations of the konghou name, and scholars have been working to match them to musical instruments.
 The variations are wo konghou, shu konghou and feng shou konghou.